opensearch-project/project-website/_posts/2024-05-01-develop-guideline-multiple-data-source-in-opensearch-and-plugins.md

     }
 ]
 ```
-The visualization reference is slightly different as it points to the related index pattern and uses the index pattern ID to find the corresponding data source, as shown in the following example:
+The visualization reference is slightly different because it points to the related index pattern and uses the index pattern ID to find the corresponding data source, as shown in the following example:
 ```
 "references": [
     {